hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
 Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.
 Lugt is a German physicist who worked at the U.S. Navy's David Taylor Model Basin.

 - Grigory Vekstein, 2013:  *Physics of Continuous Media:  Problems and Solutions in Electromagnetism, Fluid Mechanics, and MHD*, 2d edition.
 CRC Press.
     - Includes electrodynamics in addition to fluid mechanics, magnetohydrodynamics, and elasticity.
-Unfortunately the author, a solar and plasma physicist, passed away in 2021 due to COVID.
+Unfortunately the author, a solar and plasma physicist, passed away in 2021, a victim of COVID.

 Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, I can't fail to mention two other Nobel laureates in physics: